 Sample response: One of the unique aspects of the Indian health care system is the emphasis given to Ayurvedic medicine, as compared to Western countries.
 It focuses on treating patients using a combination of herbal remedies, dietary guidelines, and specific exercises, and was first developed over 3,000 years ago.
 It is considered to be an integral part of India's health care system because it incorporates a holistic approach that encompasses all three dimensions – mind, body, spirit – of health.
 An interesting fact is that back in March of 2022, WHO estimated that around 80% of the global population uses traditional medicine, so it established the WHO Global Centre for Traditional Medicine in India.

-You may be asked about your visa if you are a non-US IMG.
-This is an important question, as without a valid visa, you will not be allowed to start your residency or start practicing medicine.
-In case you don’t have a valid visa, you may lose your seat to another IMG who does.
+You should understand your status, and the interviewers will need to make sure that you are eligible.
+If you don’t have a valid visa, you may lose your seat to another IMG who does.
 Seeing how competitive the field of medicine is, you don’t want that to happen.
-You need a J1 visa to participate in a residency, and the good news is that it’s easy to get.
+You typically need a J-1 visa to participate in a residency, and many programs are familiar with sponsoring this visa for eligible IMGs.

 Want to learn about the eligibility criteria for IMGs in Canada and the United States?
 Watch this video: